PDFs and Internet Explorer. The combination of Internet

 inserted into the content stream.
 While this may not matter for

-Sometimes your code may inadvertently insert extra data into the
+Sometimes, your code may inadvertently insert extra data into

-content stream.
-Again this will corrupt the PDF.
-Error messages are
+the content stream.
+Again, this will corrupt the PDF.
+Error

 HTTP compression may result in PDF streams being compressed